 The loan amount for farmers is based on the prior year net Schedule F income.
 Based on guidance that was released mid-way through the PPP loan funding period, farmers are eligible to receive up to 2.5 months of income, based on the prior year’s Schedule F. Partnerships can also apply and are eligible for additional funding based on guidance that was just released last week.
 Partnerships that already applied and were approved for PPP funds can now request more funds in a second application, if needed.
 Any amount that is requested is based on the self-employment income that is passed through to the partner on their K-1.

 Calculating PPP Loan Forgiveness for Farmers

 Some items involved in calculating that payroll cost are gross payroll, with the addition of a few other things; most payroll taxes are not included.
-Ben Wilson discussed these requirements and loan forgiveness strategies in an earlier webinar.
+These requirements and loan forgiveness strategies were discussed in an earlier webinar.

-A few special situations Jennifer mentioned that apply to agriculture are commodity wages from the prior year, H-2A workers, and allowable expenses.
+A few special situations that apply to agriculture are commodity wages from the prior year, H-2A workers, and allowable expenses.

 We don’t believe that commodity wages will be allowed as part of the forgiveness piece in the wage calculation.
 Therefore, farmers should pay themselves a cash wage during the eight-week PPP loan forgiveness period.

 Another special situation for farmers is H-2A workers.
 Initially, the SBA said that their payroll would not be allowed as part of the PPP loan; however, that has changed.
 And farmers can now apply for the PPP loan based on some of their H-2A wages if those employees were in the U.S. for more than half a year.
 If that’s the case, try applying for PPP loan funds again, even if the first time the application was denied.